honeypieio/shrubcoop.org/content/sharing-skills-for-everyday-cycling.md

 Keep an eye on the [SHRUB Facebook events page](https://www.facebook.com/shrubcoop/events/?ref=page_internal) for details of the 14th December and 18th January sessions!

 If you’re a regular cyclist and want to share your knowledge and enthusiasm, then why not get involved as a volunteer?
 Get in touch with us to find out how: volunteering@shrubcoop.org.
+You can also join the dedicated [Everyday Cycling Facebook group](https://www.facebook.com/groups/3381216181973515) to be part of our community!

 **Free bike repairs**